huangy22/Insight-fansite-analytics-challenge/README.md

 * **Feature 9: Resources With Not Found Errors**

     Detect all the resources with Not Found error (Status code is 404) and write them into a file called `resources_not_found.txt`.
+Time complexity is O(N).

     *Output*: